techlore/go-incognito/Scripts/Section 3/9_ Your Browsing Habits.md

 related to terms and conditions, it’s just asking to install PUPs.
 To finish everything off, try to use common sense on the internet.
 If a random stranger is asking for your personal details, you probably shouldn’t give it to them.
-If there’s an ad for a \* show pill \* penis enlargement pill, it’s most likely a scam and doesn’t work, just be aware.
+If there’s an ad for a *(show pill)* penis enlargement pill, it’s most likely a scam and doesn’t work, just be aware.

-[Queue Outro Promos]

 In reality, you’re probably going to mess up here and there, we all do, but that’s why we’ve discussed different precautions, and we will have many more safety